 Figure 4-1-5: Industrial Managed Switch Main Functions Menu

 4.2 System

 Use the System menu items to display and configure basic administrative details of the Industrial Managed Switch.
-Under System the following topics are provided to configure and view the system information: This section has the following items:
+Under System the following topics are provided to configure and view the system information.